The Data We Obtain

-You can also opt out of the EER at any time by contacting your local Electoral Registration Office and are given the opportunity to opt out annually as part of your Local Authority’s Canvass of all households.
-Your details will then not be included in the open register.
-Removing your details from the open register does not affect your right to vote.
+You can opt out of your information being held on the EER at any time by contacting your local Electoral Registration Office and are given the opportunity to opt out annually as part of your Local Authority’s Canvass of all households.
+Your details will then not be included in the Open Register.
+Removing your details from the Open Register does not affect your right to vote.
 More information can be found at https://www.gov.uk/electoral-register.

-Experian processes the latest version of the Edited Electoral Roll (EER), including any monthly updates supplied by the Local Authorities.
-If you choose to opt out of Experian processing your data for direct marketing purposes, this opt out will always be applied to our marketing database even if you are opted in on the EER.
+Experian processes the latest version of the EER, including any monthly updates supplied by the Local Authorities.
+If you choose to opt out of Experian processing your data for direct marketing purposes, this opt out will always be applied to our marketing database even if your details appear on the EER.

 Credit activity data